School-based Fire Prevention Program

 (We rotate the schools every other year in hopes of reaching every child before they leave third grade)

-The program includes a highly interactive presentation and also includes a visit from their local firefighters.
+The program includes a highly interactive presentation which includes a visit from their local firefighters.
 The students also receive a home fire safety checklist to complete.
-If they return their form, they receive a fire hat and a bag of fire safety incentive items.
+If they return their form, they receive afire hat and a bag of fire safety incentive items.
 The forms are reviewed, and if the home is in need of smoke alarms, arrangements are made for them to be installed by the BCFD for free.

 Safe Kids Baltimore and the Baltimore City Fire Department have also worked together on fire prevention grants to decrease fire related injuries and deaths in areas where a number of children were injured or killed.
 This most recently includes the 21223 area.

 One of the most important goals of Safe Kids Baltimore is to make sure no child dies in a fire.
 That's why we have created a video about fire safety.

 Here is a behind the scenes look at the making of this video.
 On a June day, we turned a rowhouse in South Baltimore into a movie set.
 Jada, Gabbie, Brian and Kevin were the child stars who came out to help us spread the word about fire safety.
 Our "Inspector Detector" Kevin Williams of the Baltimore City Fire Department reminded the children of key fire safety issues, like having a fire escape plan and having a working smoke alarm on every floor.
 He also stressed the importance of "Get Out and Stay Out" when there is a fire.

 This video will be given to Baltimore City elementary schools and select head-start programs in the city.

 Check our Web site again in September to view the video.